Windastella/godothub_client/README.md

 ` obj.change_channel(channel) `

 Leave current channel and Join new channel.
-Creating new channel if the channel is does not exist yet.
+Creating new channel if the channel does not exist yet.

 `channel` lobby you are changing to.